gabuz0me/Demo_AoC_5/script/article_en.md

         return 3.14159 * self.radius * self.radius
 ```

-As we can see, in Python *methods* are defined like regular functions, but their first parameter is always `self`, which represent the object itself.
+As we can see, in Python *methods* are defined like regular functions, but their first parameter is always `self`, which represents the object itself.
 And that `self` allows us to retrieve the *fields* we're interested in.
 Now we can simply do the previous computation, manipulating only an abstract representation of a circle through its methods.
 For instance, we can call:

 ```python
 r = circle.get_radius()
 d = circle.get_diameter()
 a = circle.get_area()
 ```

-Internally, we could decide what defines a circle is not its radius, but its diameter.
+We could decide that what defines a circle is not its radius, but its diameter.
 We could write:

 ```python
 class Circle: